 WELCOME TO OUR WEBSITE

 AND....good news from Iowa.
-A fantastic new story about the Oak Tree Opry and our work as music preservationists just came out in the Nov-Dec issue of the "Iowa History Journal."
-It's a tremendous story, and for those living in Iowa the magazine is available at all Casey's stores, the Hy-Vee Grocery stores, and all Drugtown stores.
-Written by the publisher Michael Swanger, it's a really really good story about old-time music in Iowa.
-Get one and see for yourself.
+A fantastic new story about the Oak Tree Opry and our work as old-time music preservationists just came out in the Nov-Dec, 2014 issue of the "Iowa History Journal."
+It's a tremendous story, and part of the 4-page article, written by Michael Swanger, is available at: http://iowahistoryjournal.com/roots-music-thrives

 Don't forget our first show in 2015, is April 17-18-19, SPRING-FEST, at the Oak Tree with two top notch headliners, Bobby Awe from Fort Dodge, and Red Johnson who recorded for Capitol Records.
 All entertainers welcome to participate raising money to fix the roof on the Pioneer Music Museum.